BrainGate Data Visualization

 The BrainGate researchers need a way to organize their data, visualize patient cursor movements overtime and annotate data based on their observations.

-Before this project, the BrainGate researchers had no real way to visualize the data they collect about the patients’ cursor movement overtime other than just data coordinates, time stamps and what as provided to them in matlab.
-They also collect notes about their sessions with the patients using this technology in Word documents and record things like “at 0:45 seconds someone made a loud noise in the background and caused a distraction.”
+Before this project, the BrainGate researchers had no real way to visualize the data other than just noting data coordinates, time stamps and what was provided to them in MatLab.
+They also collected notes in Word documents and recorded things like “at 0:45 seconds someone made a loud noise in the background and caused a distraction.”
 The notes were disconnected from the data points.
 All of their data was stored in MatLab files and not in a database.

 Ideation and Wireframing

-Each time I met with the BrainGate team I got some feedback on the wireframes and continued to iterate.
-See the mockups section for descriptions of design decisions and the functions of specific parts of this data visualization.
+Each time I met with the BrainGate team I got feedback on the wireframes and continued to iterate.
+See the mockups section for descriptions of design decisions and the functions of the data visualization.